Skip to main content

 As attention turns to sustainable energy and production, Hitachi have looked at ways in which technological advancements can redefine the way the world’s biggest industries are run, managed – and monitored.

-GeoMation Farming is an agricultural information management system developed in response to customers who want to apply Information Technology to agriculture.
-It works by linking to map data by applying the GIS (Geographic Information System) technology from Hitachi Soft.
+GeoMation* Agriculture Information Management System (AIMS) is developed in response to customers who want to apply Information Technology to agriculture.
+It works by linking to map data by applying the GIS (Geographic Information System) technology from Hitachi Solutions.
 This system was introduced to Agricultural Cooperative Association, the Agricultural Mutual Relief Association, and food-related companies.
 Hitachi’s goal is to solve various problems in agriculture areas such as food safety and security, soil fertilising, farmland liquidity, and promote regional and agricultural development.

-GeoMation Farming enables you to use the following functions singly or in combination.
+GeoMation AIMS enables you to use the following functions singly or in combination.

 Used to unite the management of various farmland-related information on crops, cultivators, occurrence of agricultural pests, and soil analysis, utilising the map data.